n123git/save-docs/decrypt.md

 ## v1.0 Save Files
 In the international versions, this format affects save files last saved in v1.0.
 They can be read by v2.0 game copies.
 In the JP versions, it describes any version under 2.0, as the version history is different.
 Note that all copies of _Psychic Specters_ or _Shin'uchi_ are v2.0 ignoring version.
 A save file will have v2.0 marked on it in-game if it isn't.
 * These are first decrypted via AES-CCM (not GCM or CTR).
 The aeskey is fixed in v1.0 saves: its the UTF-8 representation of "5+NI8WVq09V7LI5w".
 (Note: since the ciphertext is formatted [mac][data] you may have to rearrange it for your crypto lib).
+Then, you extract (store and remove) the CRC and the key from last 8 bytes from the input - where the last 8 bytes are formatted [CRC 32-bit][KEY 32-bit].
+Then you (this is REALLY important and will save you from a **major** headache) verify the data matches the CRC before running it through `0x1000` (4096) rounds of `YWCipher` before reappending the CRC and key for encryption.
-It then it uses a proprietary symmetric cipher (symmetric in that the decryption and encryption process are identical), which I will refer to as "YWCipher" - inspired by Togenyan's naming schema.
-After that the CRC and key can be stripped.
+* `YWCipher` is a proprietary symmetric cipher (symmetric in that the decryption and encryption process are identical) - where the name is inspired by Togenyan's naming schema.
 Here is a C++ demonstration from Togenyan's editor:

 ```cpp
 static const int TAG_SIZE = 16;